-If you don’t have a workers' compensation policy, you will be responsible for paying the costs yourself since your health insurance doesn’t cover work-related injuries or illnesses sustained at work if you do not have a workers' compensation coverage.
+If you do not have a workers' compensation policy, you will be responsible for paying the costs yourself because your health insurance will not cover injuries or illnesses sustained at work if you do not have a workers' compensation coverage.